NeerajKumar805/kamsid-portal-backend/README.md

 # Kamsid Portal Backend

 This is a Spring Boot backend for **Kamsid Portal**, built with Maven and PostgreSQL.
-It manages products and daily production entries with a clean layered architecture (Controller → Service → Repository).
+It manages products and daily production entries with a clean layered architecture.
 Standardized API responses and DTOs are used across endpoints.

 ---